 Adjusted EBIT is defined as the EBIT excluding certain items which do not reflect the Corporations core performance or where their separate presentation will assist users of the consolidated financial statements in understanding the Corporation's results for the period.
-Such items include restructuring charges(1)(2), (gain) loss related to disposal of business(1)(3), impairment and program termination(1)(4), certain one-time pension related items included in other (income) expense such as (gain) loss on pension annuity purchases(1), and non-commercial legal claims(1).
+Such items include restructuring charges (reversals)(1), loss (gain) related to disposal of business(2), impairment and program termination (reversals)(3), certain one-time pension related items included in other expense (income) such as loss (gain) on pension annuity purchases, and non-commercial legal claims.
 Management uses adjusted EBIT for purposes of evaluating underlying business performance.
-Management believes presentation of this non-GAAP operating earnings measure in addition to IFRS measures provides users of our Circular with enhanced understanding of our results and related trends and increases the transparency and clarity of the core results of our business.
-For these reasons, a significant number of users of the Circular analyze our results based on this financial measure.
-Management believes this measure helps users of the Circular to better analyze results, enabling better comparability of our results from one period to another and with peers.
+Management believes presentation of this non-GAAP operating earnings measure in addition to IFRS measures provides users of our 2024 Financial Report with enhanced understanding of our results and related trends and increases the transparency and clarity of the core results of our business.
+For these reasons, a significant number of users of the management's discussion and analysis in the 2024 Financial Report ("MD&A") analyze our results based on this financial measure.
+Management believes this measure helps users of the MD&A to better analyze results, enabling better comparability of our results from one period to another and with peers.